 Eggs are laid after the nest is lined; 1 egg in early morning on consecutive days.
 The female seldom visits the nest during this period other than to lay.
 She is quick to abandon the nest if disturbed.
 The average clutch size is 5 eggs.
 The male shows no interest in the nest with eggs, leaving incubation duties to the female.
-Incubation begins with the laying of the last egg and normally lasts 13-14 days.
+Incubation begins with the laying of the last egg and normally lasts 13 to 14 days.

-Feeding Meadowlarks feed almost entirely on the ground, obtaining food from the top of the ground or by probing beneath the soil.
+Meadowlarks feed almost entirely on the ground, obtaining food from the top of the ground or by probing beneath the soil.
 Their diet consists largely of vegetable (grain and weed seeds) and animal matter (insects).
 Favorite insect foods include beetles, cutworms, grasshoppers and crickets.
 They feed on grains in winter and early spring, insects in late spring and summer, and weed seeds in the fall.
 Foraging birds walk or run on the ground, but when they approach their nests they walk more stealthily with their body closer to the ground.

-Sounds Meadowlarks have a large repertoire of calls and songs which they use to proclaim territorial ownership, attract mates, broadcast personal characteristics (age, sex, competence), warn of potential dangers, and maintain social contact.
+Meadowlarks have a large repertoire of calls and songs which they use to proclaim territorial ownership, attract mates, broadcast personal characteristics (age, sex, competence), warn of potential dangers, and maintain social contact.
 While both sexes vocalize, it is the loud, complex territorial song of the male that is the most conspicuous and familiar sound we hear when walking along the grassland areas on the west side of the Park.
 The song serves as a signal to potential rivals that the territory is occupied by a resident male, prepared to protect his exclusive use of that space and any associated females.
-The song generally lasts for 1.5-2.0 seconds, and may be delivered from the ground, but more typically from high perches (fence posts, shrubs, rocks) located throughout their territories, or more frequently, along the perimeter, adjacent to neighboring territories.
-Each male has a repertoire of 6-9 territorial song types.
+The song generally lasts for 1.5 to 2.0 seconds, and may be delivered from the ground, but more typically from high perches (fence posts, shrubs, rocks) located throughout their territories, or more frequently, along the perimeter, adjacent to neighboring territories.
+Each male has a repertoire of 6 to 9 territorial song types.
 They usually produce a round of repetitions of one type before switching to another.
 Song switching is often in response to an intruder’s song, advertising its readiness to interact.
 Listen to some songs here.

-Sexual The females usually arrive on the breeding grounds 2-4 weeks after the males.
+The females usually arrive on the breeding grounds 2 to 4 weeks after the males.
 Pairing occurs immediately upon arrival, and they remain close together, foraging and prospecting for nest sites.
 The female does not pair with another male while the 1st male continues to maintain his territory successfully, but the male usually has 2 mates concurrently.
 The pair bond is maintained until the female has completed parental care or aborted a final nesting attempt.
 Thereafter the female will forage in and out of the former breeding area without male escort, often in association with other meadowlarks.

-Territoriality The most aggressive social behavior, is characterized by acts of display intended to discourage the presence of rivals, and by the exclusive continued use of a defined area for an individual and its mate.
-Meadowlarks seem to require a territory of about 5-7 acres, and males who are unsuccessful in acquiring mates fail to maintain territories.
+The most aggressive social behavior, is characterized by acts of display intended to discourage the presence of rivals, and by the exclusive continued use of a defined area for an individual and its mate.
+Meadowlarks seem to require a territory of about 5 to 7 acres, and males who are unsuccessful in acquiring mates fail to maintain territories.
 When territories are being established, resident males constantly engage in evicting trespassers.
 Intruders are aerially pursued until beyond territorial boundaries.
 When territorial boundaries are disputed, competitive renditions of song by neighboring males from adjacent song perches occur.
 In addition to singing, posturing displays are used, the most common being tail and wing flashing, whereby the tail feathers are nervously snapped out and in, while the wings are flashed open and shut with great speed.
 Body contact and fighting between males, though uncommon, can be quite severe with much thrashing of wings, jabbing of bills, and clawing.